Raspberry Pi 3 DXSpider Installation

 Getting the hardware ready for your Raspberry Pi 3 DXSpider Installation

 - Connect a keyboard, mouse and monitor to the Raspberry Pi 3.
 You can use a wireless keyboard and mouse.
-This is what I bought for mine, Logitech MK270 and if you want to use a monitor with a VGA cable you can use a HDMI to VGA adapter like this one.
+This is what I bought for mine, Logitech MK270 and if you want to use a monitor with a VGA cable you can use a HDMI to VGA adapter.
 You may have to edit the config file to get this working.
-Here’s a YouTube clip that worked for me: How to use a vga monitor with a Raspberry Pi.
+Here's a YouTube clip that worked for me: How to use a vga monitor with a Raspberry Pi.

 - Boot up the device (Raspberry Pi) and follow the instructions to install Raspbian.

 - Once Raspbian is installed boot it up and go into the desktop.
 You'll want to change the password for the user Pi.
 That's under Preferences>Raspberry Pi Configuration>System.
 You might as well change the hostname while you're in the system.
 Make it dxc or something easy to remember.